 Horseshoe Grommets

 Horseshoe grommets feature a U-shaped or slotted design, allowing cables to be inserted or removed without disconnection.
-Constructed from neoprene for durability or silicone for high-temperature environments, they are ideal for temporary or adjustable setups.
-Applications include desks for managing computer cables, automotive dashboards for wiring flexibility, and industrial systems requiring frequent cable adjustments.
-Their unique shape distinguishes them among grommet types.
+They are made from neoprene (durable) or silicone (high-temperature resistant).
+Applications include desks, automotive dashboards, and industrial systems requiring frequent cable adjustments.
+Flexiparts can produce custom horseshoe grommets to meet your unique application requirements.

 Medical Plunger Grommets